top of page

 -

-What does your dog health plan include and what does it cost?Annual health check and vaccination appointment with one of our vets.
-Health checkover with our nursing team (6 months after vaccination) A year's worth of parasite control (see below for our protocol) 10% discounts on routine dentistry (i.e. dental cleans under anaesthesia, not extractions) Free of charge nail clip appointments 10% discount on neutering 10% discount on kennel cough vaccine Costs are dependent on your dog’s weight: Dog Health Plan Upfront Payment 5-10kg dog = £190 10-20kg dog = £210 20-40kg dog = £220 40-60kg dog = £240 Dog Health Plan Monthly Direct Debit 5-10kg dog = £16.80/month 10-20kg dog = £18.50/month 20-40kg = £19.30/month 40-60kg dog = £21/month
+What does your dog health plan include and what does it cost?Health check with a vet with annual booster vaccination Health checkover with our nursing team (6 months after vaccination) A year's worth of parasite control (see below for our protocol) 10% discounts on routine dentistry (i.e. dental cleans under anaesthesia, not extractions) Free of charge nail clip appointments 10% discount on neutering 10% discount on kennel cough vaccine Animal Health Certificate discount if travelling abroad Costs are dependent on your dog’s weight: Dog Health Plan Upfront Payment 5-10kg dog = £190 10-20kg dog = £210 20-40kg dog = £220 40-60kg dog = £240 Dog Health Plan Monthly Direct Debit 5-10kg dog = £16.80/month 10-20kg dog = £18.50/month 20-40kg = £19.30/month 40-60kg dog = £21/month

 -